microsoft/qsharp-compiler/src/Passes/docs/src/UserGuide/BuildingLibrary.md

 If you are compiling and using the command-line tool, these are necessary tools regardless of whether you plan to develop the library itself.
 The build configuration is handled by CMake, which informs you if a compiler needs to be installed.

-### On OS X
+### On Mac OS X

-Those using OS X can install CMake through the use of a command-line tool called `brew`, as follows:
+Those using Mac OS X can install CMake through the use of a command-line tool called `brew`, as follows:

 ```sh
 brew install cmake
 ```

-It should not even be necessary to install anything else on top of OS X, since the compiler comes preinstalled.
+It should not even be necessary to install anything else on top of Mac OS X, since the compiler comes preinstalled.
 There is no need to read the next subsection ([Developer prerequisites](#developer-prerequisites)) if you are not intending to modify the core library and can safely jump to the section [Library Dependencies](#library-dependencies)

 ### On Ubuntu 20.04